 This guide walks a user through possible issues that can occur when using a DYNAMIXEL-based robot and how to fix them.
 If, after following this guide, the issues persists, take a look at the interbotix_ros_manipulators bug tracker.
 If you can’t find an answer there, feel free to open your own issue.

-These software packages are only supported on a Linux machine running ROS Melodic on Ubuntu 18.04, ROS Noetic on Ubuntu 20.04, and ROS2 Galactic on Ubuntu 20.04, not on any other operating system (ex.
+These software packages are only supported on a Linux machine running ROS Melodic on Ubuntu 18.04, ROS Noetic on Ubuntu 20.04, ROS 2 Galactic on Ubuntu 20.04, and ROS 2 Humble and Rolling on Ubuntu 22.04, not on any other operating system (ex.
 Mac, Windows), or in a virtual machine.

 DYNAMIXEL Wizard 2.0 Tool

 For debugging purposes, we highly recommend to install the DYNAMIXEL Wizard 2.0 tool created by ROBOTIS (our motor supplier).
 This tool makes it easy to find and view and configure the registers of all the motors attached to the U2D2 from a graphical interface.
 After following the installation instructions for your platform, open up the Wizard, and click the Options button.
 A window similar to the one below should pop up.